MRAlirad/ethers-simple-storage/note.md

 ## Compiling Solidity

-in order to compile our silidity file we need to install a package called ``solc-js``. [learn more](https://github.com/ethereum/solc-js)
+in order to compile our silidity file we need to install a package called [`solc-js`](https://github.com/ethereum/solc-js).

 since we are working with version 0.8.7 of solidity it's better to install the version 0.8.7 of solc.